-The reserves balance is forecast to reduce to around £4.5 million by 2025/26 in line with the reserves strategy and approved MTFS, thus demonstrating effective and efficient utilisation of reserve balances into the medium term.
+The Other (useable) Reserves balance is forecast to reduce to around £5 million by 2027/28 in line with the reserves strategy and approved MTFS, thus demonstrating effective and efficient utilisation of reserve balances into the medium term.
+The balance on this reserve has reduced by £1.2 million during the last two years.